 72) What is endurance testing or Soak testing?

-Endurance testing is a sort of execution testing that targets observing issues like memory spills when an application is exposed to stack tests for a significant amount of time.
+Endurance testing is a sort of execution testing that targets observing issues like memory leaks when an application is exposed to stress tests for a significant amount of time.

 73) What is spike testing?